kahnchana/clippy/README.md

 **Implementation of [Perceptual Grouping in Contrastive Vision-Language Models](https://arxiv.org/abs/2210.09996)** paper accepted at ICCV'23.
+Note that this repositary is an unofficial implementation replicating results in this paper.